Galois cohomology of reductive groups over global fields: Tate cohomology of bounded complexes

+A very useful byproduct of this interpretation of group cohomology is that it extends immediately from the case of individual $\Gamma$-modules to the case of bounded complexes of $\Gamma$-modules, which is classically called ``hypercohomology''.

+In this chapter we will recall that a similar interpretation can be given to the Tate cohomology of $\G$.
+This originates in the work of Buchweitz \cite{Buchweitz86}, but has since been covered in other sources, such as \cite{CTVEZ} or \cite{Krause22}, and is based on the notion of the ``stable module category'', equivalently the ``stable derived category'', a certain quotient of the derived category.
+The $i$-th Tate cohomology group of the $\Gamma$-module $M$ is then given by $\tx{Hom}_{\ul{\mc{D}}^b(\Gamma)}(\Z,M[i])$, where $\ul{\mc{D}}^b(\Gamma)$ is the stable module category of $\Gamma$.
+As with usual cohomology, one of the benefits is that one obtains at once an extension to bounded complexes of $\Gamma$-modules.

+For an introduction to derived categories we refer the reader to \cite[Chapter III]{GelfandManin} and for the relation to (usual) group cohomology we refer to \cite[Chapters 6 and 10, esp. \S10.7]{Weibel94}.

-Let $\G$ be a finite group.
-We recall some properties of Tate cohomology for bounded complexes of $\Z[\G]$-modules.
-Our notation for Tate cohomology will be $H^i(\G,\,\cdot\, )$.
+Since in this paper we will almost exclusively use Tate cohomology, our notation for Tate cohomology will be $H^i(\G,\,\cdot\, )$.

-\subsection{The stable module category}
+\section{The stable module category}

-We give here three presentations of the stable derived category of $\Z[\G]$-modules, which we will denote by $\ul{\mc{D}}^b(\G)$.
-This originates in the work of Buchweitz \cite{Buchweitz86}, see also \cite{CTVEZ}.
-We follow the presentation of \cite{BeilinsonCFT}.
+We give here three presentations of the stable derived category of $\Z[\G]$-mod\-ules, which we will denote by $\ul{\mc{D}}^b(\G)$.
+While the original treatment is given in \cite{Buchweitz86}, we follow here the presentation of \cite{BeilinsonCFT}.

 Let $\tx{Mod}(\G)$ denote the category of $\Z[\G]$-modules, and $\tx{mod}(\G)$ the subcategory of finitely generated (equivalently, finitely presented, since $\Z[\G]$ is Noetherian) modules.
 We write $\tx{Mod}_\tx{tf}(\G)$ for the subcategory of torsion-free modules, and $\tx{mod}_\tx{tf}(\G)=\tx{Mod}_\tx{tf}(\G) \cap \tx{mod}(\G)$.